This guide may be useful if you are planning to start a new charity in the Bailiwick.

 2. A Charitable Company

-A Company Limited by Guarantee may be desirable for organisations wishing to protect its members and officers (the Directors), as liability is limited to a nominal amount (as stipulated in the company Memorandum and Articles of Association).
+A Company Limited by Guarantee (often referred to as an LBG) may be desirable for organisations wishing to protect its members and officers (the Directors), as liability is limited to a nominal amount (as stipulated in the company Memorandum and Articles of Association).
+If you wish to establish your charity in an LBG you should consult a Law firm

 3. An Unincorporated Charitable Association

-Most charities fall within this group (i.e. they are neither a Trust nor a Company) since it is easier to set up and administer.
-Normally, an association has a membership who periodically elect members of a management committee to run the organisation and uphold the terms and conditions laid down in its constitution.
+Most charities fall within this group (i.e. they are neither a Trust nor an LBG Company) since it is easier to set up and administer.
+Normally, an association has a membership who periodically elect members of a management committee to run the organisation and uphold the terms and conditions laid down in its governing document.
 As an association is unincorporated, there is no protection afforded to the officers should the association not be able to meet its debts.